 Click here for details on the winning papers

-A successful Implementation project will have these attributes:
+A successful application for an Implementation grant will have these attributes:

 We will not be offering Postgraduate Scholarships in the 2015 funding round.
 This may be revised for 2016.

 We will not be offering Partnership Grants in the 2015 funding round.
 This may be revised for 2016.